How do I apply and where is the Expression of Interest form?

 - Update the order of your preferences.

-Can I remove a preference after I have submitted my application?
+Can I remove a preference after I have submitted my Expression of Interest?

-Yes, after you have submitted your application you will have the option to log back into your application form (up until the predetermined date, see Important Dates) and update your preferences on the Reorder Training Program Preferences page.
+Yes, after you have submitted your Expression of Interest, you will have the option to log back into your Expression of Interest form (up until the predetermined date, see Important Dates) and update your preferences on the Re-order Training Program Preferences page.
 Here you may remove any unwanted preferences and re-order any remaining preferences.

-Can I update the order of my preferences after I have submitted my application?
+Can I update the order of my preferences after I have submitted my Expression of Interest?

-Yes, once your application is submitted you will have the option to change the order of your existing preferences (up until the predetermined date, see Important Dates) and update your preferences on the Reorder Training Program Preferences page.
+Yes, once your Expression of Interest is submitted, you will have the option to change the order of your existing preferences (up until the predetermined date, see Important Dates) and update your preferences on the Re-order Training Program Preferences page.

-Can I change my preferences after I have submitted my application?
+Can I change my preferences after I have submitted my Expression of Interest?

 Technically yes, however you may only add preferences from the same discipline/s that you nominated in your original preferences.
-After you have submitted your application you can log back into your application form (up until the predetermined date, see Important Dates) and update your preferences on the Reorder Training Program Preferences page.
+After you have submitted your Expression of Interest, you can log back into your Expression of Interest form (up until the predetermined date, see Important Dates) and update your preferences on the Re-order Training Program Preferences page.

 Program disciplines that are acceptable for swapping preferences:

-How do I withdraw my application from the allocation process?
+How do I withdraw my Expression of Interest from the allocation process?

-Once you have submitted your application you may withdraw at any time.
-Simply log in to your application using your existing login details and press the withdraw button.
+Once you have submitted your Expression of Interest, you may withdraw at any time.
+Simply log into your SA Health Careers Applicant account using your existing login details and press the ‘Withdraw‘ button.

-If you have accepted a position and wish to withdraw please email HealthSAMET@sa.gov.au your intention to withdraw.
+If you have accepted a training position and subsequently wish to withdraw, please email HealthSAMET@sa.gov.au and inform the SA MET Unit of your intention to withdraw.

-SA Health requests that you withdraw your application in SA if you have accepted a position elsewhere.
+SA Health requests that you withdraw your Expression of Interest in SA if you have accepted a training position elsewhere.

-What happens if I am offered a position in SA but am waiting on an offer from interstate?
+What happens if I am offered a training position in South Australia but am waiting on an offer from interstate?

-It is not acceptable to hold two or more offers from various states for a period of more than 72 hours.
-SA Health reserves the right to withdraw offers from applicants who are holding onto two or more positions across Australia.
+It is not acceptable to hold two or more training position offers from various states for a period of more than 72 hours.
+SA Health reserves the right to withdraw training position offers from applicants who are holding onto two or more positions across Australia.

-Can I move into another hospital position (i.e. preferred position) that becomes available when someone else withdraws after my initial acceptance?
+Can I move into another hospital training position (i.e. preferred training position) that becomes available when someone else withdraws after my initial acceptance?

-The allocation system and SA Health are not able to accommodate a reallocation.
-Once you have been matched to a position, your only options are to accept or decline.
-SA Health will match you to only one position via this recruitment process.
+The allocation system and SA Health are unfortunately unable to accommodate a reallocation.
+Once you have been matched to a training position, your only options are to accept or decline.
+SA Health will match you to one training position only via this centralised Expression of Interest process.

 Am I able to swap my allocation with another person?

-What if I do not get my first preference?
+What if I do not receive my first preference?

-You will only be made one offer based on your preferences and the selection and ranking submitted by the hospital programs.
-Please consider the offer carefully and do not reject on the basis that you may receive another offer; through this application process you will only receive a single offer from SA Health.
+You will only be made one training position offer based on your preferences and the selection and ranking submitted by the hospital programs.
+Please consider the training position offer carefully and do not reject on the basis that you may receive another training position offer; through this centralised Expression of Interest process, you will only receive a single training position offer from SA Health.

-Do I notify you if I am declining an offer?
+Do I notify you if I am declining a training position offer?

 Yes.
-We need to hear from you if you are declining an offer.
+We need to hear from you if you are declining a training position offer.
 This ensures that the place can be offered to another applicant.
 Clear instructions on how to accept or decline an offer will be included in any correspondence to successful candidates.

-If I receive an offer but don’t respond by the due date indicated in the email, will you accept a late response?
+If I receive a training position offer but don’t respond by the due date indicated in the email, will you accept a late response?

-No. If your response to an offer is not received by the date indicated in your offer, SA Health will withdraw the offer of employment and the position will be offered to another applicant.
-You will not receive any further offers through this process.
+No. If your response to a training position offer is not received by the date indicated in your offer, SA Health will withdraw the training position offer and the training position will be offered to another applicant.
+You will not receive any further training position offers through this centralised Expression of Interest process.

-I have accepted a PGY2+ position however will not be in the country before my commencement date.
+I have accepted a PGY2 and beyond training position, however will not be in the country before my commencement date.
 Who is responsible for ensuring all pre-employment preparation is undertaken?

-If you do not satisfy all pre-employment conditions prior to commencement the offer will be withdrawn.
+If you do not satisfy all pre-employment conditions prior to commencement the training offer will be withdrawn.